sparkyniner/Netryx-Astra-V2-Geolocation-Tool/README.md

 <img width="706" height="575" alt="Image" src="https://github.com/user-attachments/assets/62881017-733e-42d3-acd8-26d98826914c" />

 Set mode to **Search**, click **Run Search**, and select your query image.
 The map coordinates and search radius auto-populate from the index metadata.
+This feature only works if the community contributes and supports each other, if you index a region, we will all be greatful if you upload it.